Brewing Up Chicago: How Beer Transformed A City

 1400 S Lake Shore Dr, Chicago, IL 60605

 In Chicago, beer is more than just a beverage — its history is part of what gives our city its unique flavor and identity.
 Brewing Up Chicago: How Beer Transformed A City is The Chicago Brewseum’s first exhibition, hosted at the Field Museum.

 The exhibition is presented in four sections and views Chicago’s 19th Century urban development through the lens of its brewing industry, and by extension, the immigrant community who built it.
 From the city’s founding in 1833 to the Columbian Exposition sixty years later, the German-American community evolved from strange ethnic outsiders to respected citizens essential to the fabric of the city’s existence.
 By telling the story of the immigrant experience in 1800s Chicago, we make modern day and personal connections for a broad and diverse audience.
 By presenting a beer narrative that has never been told before, we illustrate how beer is more than just a beverage and a strong cultural force capable of building community and making change.

 Brewing Up Chicago: How Beer Transformed a City was organized by The Chicago Brewseum.

-Each section of the exhibition will equate that stage of development to part of the brewing process:
+Each section of the exhibition equates that stage of development to part of the brewing process: